Skip to content

 In this example:

-• The Restore will read the data from my-topic, as defined by the key used in the mapping field. which was backed up in the previous guide, and stored in the Storage my-volume-storage.
+• The Restore will read the data from my-topic, as defined by the key used in the topics field. which was backed up in the previous guide, and stored in the Storage my-volume-storage.

 • The Restore will restore the data back to the topic my-topic in the EventHub my-kafka-cluster, defined by the target field.